Ava Max

+Early life and education

-Amanda Ava Koci was born Amanda Koçi, in Milwaukee, Wisconsin, on February 16, 1994.
-Max's parents are from Albania; her father, Paul, is from Qeparo and her mother, Andrea, is from Sarandë.
-Max has a brother named Denis, who is approximately seven years older than she.
-In 1991, her parents fled Albania after the fall of communism in the country, and lived at a Red Cross supported church in Paris for a year.
-While in Paris, they encountered a woman from Wisconsin and were given passports by her before immigrating to the United States to reside in the state, where Max was born.
-During her childhood, Max often saw her parents struggle to earn an income, as they each worked three jobs without speaking English.
+Amanda Koci was born in Milwaukee, Wisconsin, on 16 February, 1994.
+Max's parents are from Albania.
+Her father, Paul (anglicized from Pavllo), is from Qeparo, and her mother, Andrea, is from Sarandë.
+In 1991, her parents fled Albania after the fall of communism in the country, and lived at a Red Cross–supported church in Paris for a year.
+In Paris, they met a woman from Wisconsin who helped them immigrate to the United States, where Max was born.
+During her childhood, Max often saw her parents struggle financially, as they each worked three jobs without speaking English.
 Her mother was a classically trained opera singer, while her father was a pianist.

-Max moved with her family to Virginia when she was 8 years old, where she was raised in Hampton Roads.
-While living in Virginia, she competed in numerous Radio Disney singing competitions at Greenbrier Mall in Chesapeake and debuted at the NorVa in Norfolk when she was 10 years old as an opening act, where she performed Whitney Houston's 1987 song "I Wanna Dance with Somebody (Who Loves Me)".
-Max often traveled to Florida in order to perform in singing competitions, and began releasing music under the moniker Amanda Kay, including a 2008 extended play.
-At the age of 13, Max came up with the middle name Ava and adopted it as her first name after stating that she did not like being called Amanda while growing up.
+Max moved with her family to Virginia when she was two years old.
+She was raised in Hampton Roads.
+While living in Virginia, she competed in numerous Radio Disney singing competitions at Greenbrier Mall in Chesapeake, and debuted at the NorVa in Norfolk when she was 10 years old as an opening act, performing Whitney Houston's 1987 song "I Wanna Dance with Somebody (Who Loves Me)".
+Max often traveled to Florida to perform in singing competitions, and began releasing music under the moniker Amanda Kay, including a 2008 extended play.
+At the age of 13, Max came up with the middle name Ava and adopted it as her first name after stating that she did not like being called Amanda.

-Max adopted the stage name Ava at the age of 14, and moved to Los Angeles in pursuit of a music career at the suggestion of her mother, but was constantly rejected for being underage.
+Max adopted the stage name Ava at the age of 14, and moved to Los Angeles, California, to pursue a music career at the suggestion of her mother, but was constantly rejected for being underage.
 Max relocated to South Carolina a year later, where she began writing songs about relationships she had observed, including those of her brother.
 She later stated that she was grateful for the move, as it allowed her to experience a normal childhood.
-During her time in South Carolina, Max attended Lexington High School for a year, after being previously homeschooled, and she recalled being constantly bullied there.
+During her time in South Carolina, Max attended Lexington High School for a year, after being homeschooled, and she recalled being constantly bullied there.
 After she turned 17, Max returned to Los Angeles with her brother, who acted as her manager.
 She acknowledged that the partnership "did not work out" due to differences and receiving orders from her brother and because neither knew anyone in the area.
-Max's difficulty in searching for producers and songwriters alone caused her to spiral "down a really bad path", which led her to drink at an early age and having to survive on 20 dollars a week.
+Max's difficult search for producers and songwriters caused her to spiral "down a really bad path", leading her to drink at an early age and survive on 20 dollars a week.